nus-oss/cs3281-AY1516S2-website/teams/powerpointlabs.md

  * Wrote a short code to implement a [Rainbow Table](https://github.com/vhazali/cs4236/tree/master/Rainbow)
  * Learn how to use some analysis tools such as nmap, gdb
  * Tried out reversing binaries
+ * Participated in X-CTF organised by NUSGreyhats

 ###### Short Term Plan
 * Expose myself to more security related issues by going for talks
-* Gain hands on experience by participating in Capture The Flag competitions (X-CTF by NUS Greyhats)
+* Gain hands on experience by participating in Capture The Flag competitions
 * Gain more practical knowledge by participating in security events (DSTA - Cyber Defenders Discovery Camp)
 * Contribute to OSS related to security to gain more exposure (Open Keychain / Nmap)
 * Improve knowledge in assembly/binary code